i4Ds/Karabo-Pipeline/doc/src/development.md

 If you run mypy several times for the same file(s) and it takes a while, you can launch the mypy daemon `dmypy start` and then check your file(s) using `dmypy check {file_or_directory}`.
 The first time you check might still take a while.
 However, once the check is done and you want to check a file again, the check will only take into account the changes you have made, so it will be much faster.

-In the beginning, there may be a lot of type errors because the files and their dependencies have not yet been checked with mypy.
-To prevent dependencies of other files from the same repository from producing errors, `disallow_untyped_calls = false` was defined in `setup.cfg`.
-However, as soon as a Python file is changed, the typehints of the entire file should be corrected as far as possible (even if you have not changed anything in other places).

 ### pydocstyle

 [pydocstyle](http://www.pydocstyle.org/en/stable/) supports docstring checking out of the box.
 The check can be used via CLI `pydocstyle {source_file_or_directory}.
 Further options can be found in the [documentation](http://www.pydocstyle.org/en/stable/usage.html) or via `pydocstyle --help`.